pdn4kd/reimagined-palm-tree/README.md

 As this uses rvrms.py, it suffers from that file's limitations.
 Also, macroturbulence really should be using observational values where possible.

+Required Inputs: Effective Temperature, Metallicity, Distance, Radius.
+Optional: Macroturbulence (estimated from temperature if unavailable), V*sin(i) (assumed to be 2 km/s if unavailable)

 #### exptime_demo.py
 Simple example of calculating exposure times across a range of magnitudes.
 Demonstrates that you can analytically get an exposure time if you have a target SNR.
 (Target radial velocities are rather more complex)